GirishCodeAlchemy/News-sentiment-ML-ETL-pipeline/README.md

-# News Sentiment Analysis - Using ETL-Pipeline-Kafka-HDFS-Spark
+# Sentiment Analysis for News with ETL Pipeline using Kafka, Hadoop, and Spark

 Utilizing the power of Hadoop, Apache Spark and machine learning, we analyze News content to determine underlying sentiments.